shahpoll/qe_apple_silicon_build/docs/wiki/Workflow.md

-# Workflow Recipes
+# Workflow Recipes (macOS 15.3 / M4)

-This page mirrors the commands logged in `docs/Si_Worklog.md`, focusing on the silicon validation path.
+Reference commands for the silicon validation case.
+Unless noted otherwise, run them from the repository root.
+New to QE?
+Start with `docs/Workflow_Basics.md` for a copy-paste friendly walkthrough, then come back here for the expanded recipe.

-## 1. Configure build (Accelerate + MPI)
+## 1. Configure QE (Accelerate + MPI)
 ```sh
 cd artifacts/q-e-qe-7.4.1
 ./configure MPIF90=mpif90 CC=mpicc CPP="gcc -E" \